 When wandering around, make sure to pay close attention to the outer walls and gallery, you’ll find a whole story being told by the stone carvings that adorn them.

-Keep your eyes peeled for the carving where a massive fish is eating is eating a deer that’s perched on the walls of the western gallery.
+Keep your eyes peeled for the carving where a massive fish is eating a deer that’s perched on the walls of the western gallery.
+It’s a eerie thing to see in one of the most inconic temples in Siem Reap.

 4.)
 See the Garuda’s of Preah Khan